BryanAlmerindo/BryanAlmerindo/README.md

 🎓 **Software Engineering student at PUCRS**
 💻 **Junior Backend Developer**
-🚀 Passionate about building APIs solutions that make a difference

----

-## 🧠 About Me

-- 🔹 Focused on **Backend development** with **Python, FastAPI, Django, Java & Spring**
-- 🔹 Strong interest in **software architecture, clean code & best practices**
-- 🔹 Always learning and open to new challenges! :)
+🚀 Always learning and open to new challenges! :)

 ---